apache/flink/docs/dev/table/catalogs.md

 // Create a catalog table
 tableEnv.sqlUpdate("CREATE TABLE mytable (name STRING, age INT) WITH (...)");

-tableEnv.sqlQuery("SHOW TABLES"); // should see the table
+tableEnv.listTables(); // should return the tables in current catalog and database.

 {% endhighlight %}
 </div>